ProteinsWebTeam/interpro-blog/_posts/2020-02-04-Introducing the new InterPro website.md

 category: interpro
 image_category: website
 author: Matloob Qureshi
+excerpt: >-
-excerpt: We released a new version of the InterPro website in September 2019.
+  We released a new version of the InterPro website in September 2019.
 We'll talk about some of the new features in this post.
 ---

 ![image of InterPro 7 titlebar]({{site.baseurl}}/assets/media/images/posts/interpro7-titlebar.png)

-# Introducing the new InterPro website

 We released a new version of the InterPro website in September 2019.
 This release was a complete ground-up redesign of the website involving changes to both the underying data and the web interface.
 Given the scale of changes we made,